 Health Assessment Lens

-This tool is organized around eight health categories
+This tool is organized around eight health categories, each addressing a distinct dimension of community wellbeing:

 Equity and Justice